-15-21 semester hours in history.
-Students must elect a minimum of nine semester hours in either Group A - United States History, or Group B - European History, and a minimum of three semester hours in each of the two remaining groups, including Group C - Area Studies.
-Related areas (other social sciences) are optional: 0-6 semester hours.
+- 15-21 semester hours in history. - Students must elect at least 9 semester hours in either: Group A - United States History or

+Group B - European History.

+- At least 3 semester hours in each of the two remaining groups, including Group C - Area Studies. - Related areas (other social sciences) are optional - 0-6 semester hours.